 If you are struggling to improve your wellbeing, please know Cardiff University Support Services are here for you – there is no problem too big or too small and we would be happy to provide you with some support.
 We offer a range of flexible support options including:

 - Face to Face, Online or Telephone

-Watch our video to meet our friendly and approachable staff, who will listen to you non-judgmentally, in a safe and confidential space.
+Watch our video and see for yourself that we have friendly and approachable staff.
+Staff who are able to listen to you non-judgmentally, in a safe and confidential space.

 Good luck everyone!
 Pob lwc pawb!

 The Student Support Centre has a range of services dedicated to helping students make the most of their time at University, including: Advice & Money, Careers & Employability, Counselling, Health & Wellbeing, Disability & Dyslexia and International Student Support.

 For further details of services, events, opening times and more find us on the University Intranet.